mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Proposed Solution
   - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
   - Instead of using a single kernel, ELM with multi kernel has recently arisen.
-  - Two

-different

-types

-of

-ker-

-nels,

-i.e.,

-Gaussian

-kernel

-and

-polynomial

-kernel

-are

-exploited

-to

-map

-the

-original

-CSP

-features

-to

-differentnonlinear feature spaces.two nonlinear feature provide richer discriminant infor- mation that may be supplementary to each other.
-Accordingly, we integrated them using a multi-kernel learning strategy to achieve more robust classification of EEG in MI tasks.
+  - Gaussian kernel and polynomial kernel are exploited to map the original CSP features to different nonlinear feature spaces.two nonlinear feature provide richer discriminant infor- mation that may be supplementary to each other.
+Accordingly, by integrated them using a multi-kernel learning strategy to achieve more robust classification of EEG in MI tasks.
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)
  ### Reflection on how to adress the limitations of the paper (my ideas )